Shorxi/The-Glass-Matrix-Architecture-/README.md

 | ⚖️ **[LICENSE](LICENSE.md)** | Combined AGPL-3.0 + CERN-OHL-S license overview. |
 | 🛠️ **[TASKS](TASKS.md)** | Implementation roadmap and task list for industry partners. |
 TECHNICAL_SPECIFICATION.md

 ---
-## 📚 Original Technical PDF Documents

-This section provides access to the full, unabridged PDF dossiers that define the
-**Solid‑Flow Metallo‑Vitreous Carrier Platform (V5.0)** and its associated interconnect,
-material science, and economic validation frameworks.

-These documents represent the authoritative reference for all industrial partners,
-research institutions, and semiconductor manufacturers implementing the MVC architecture.

----